tjohann/baalue_distcc/README.md

 - using distcc brings no performance gain

-use distcc to build linux kernel
+Use distcc to build linux kernel
 --------------------------------

 Example on how to build a linux kernel for a bananapi (https://github.com/tjohann/a20_sdk/blob/master/bananapi/Documentation/howto_kernel.txt)